chathurach/Colony_Counter/README.md

 # Colony_Counter

-YOLO based machine learning app for counting of bacterial colonoes on a petri dish.
+YOLO based machine learning app for counting of bacterial colonies on a petri dish.
 This app is written in flutter with the use of tflite_flutter plugin.

 ## Getting Started